nnq-huy/foraging-buddy-demo/README.md

 ## App main features:
 - guides for mushrooms picking
-- picking spots saving and viewing
+- picking spots saving and viewing and deleting
-- mushroom identification (currently by genus), later version by species
+- mushroom identification (currently by genus), later version by species, results saving, viewing and deleting

 ## Features descriptions:
 - app runs on Android and iOS